-What is Open Delta Connection
+What is an Open Delta Connection Transformer?

 An open delta connection transformer uses two single-phase transformers to provide a three-phase supply to the load.
 An open delta connection system is also called a V-V system.
 Open delta connection systems are usually only used in emergency conditions, as their efficiency is low when compared to delta-delta (closed delta) systems (which are used during standard operations).

 In subsequent discussion, we will explain this system with the help of some numerical values.

 Suppose you have three single-phase transformers of 10 kVA each.
 They are connected in (both primary & secondary sides) in a delta connection, then it can be said they are connected in a closed delta system.